 - 1. Senior Leadership Experience experience as president, CEO or in similar senior executive positions - 2.
 Industry Experience experience in the technology sector, including software and hardware - 3.
 Board Experience prior or concurrent service on other U.S. public company boards - 4.
-Financial Expertise expertise in accounting, auditing, tax, banking, insurance or investments - 5.
-Race/Ethnicity based on each director's self-identification in our 2024 Board questionnaire
+Financial Expertise expertise in accounting, auditing, tax, banking, insurance or investments

-The names of current directors and director nominees, their ages as of April 17, 2024, and certain information about them, including their business experience during the past five years and their directorships of other publicly-held corporations, are set forth below.
+The names of current directors and director nominees, their ages as of April 21, 2025, and certain information about them, including their business experience during the past five years and their directorships of other publicly-held corporations, are set forth below.